Marin37/Homebrew-Guide/homebrew_dev/introduction.rst

 To get started, make sure you have all the following tools installed on your system.

 1. `devkitA64 <https://devkitpro.org/wiki/Getting_Started>`_
     - The toolchains used to compile your homebrew apps.
-Windows has a installer for it and other platforms just use pacman.
+Windows has an installer for it and other platforms just use pacman.
 Make sure to actually install the switch package that contains devkitA64!
 2. `Visual Studio Code <https://code.visualstudio.com/>`_
-    - A amazing IDE / Text editor that works perfectly for homebrew development.
+    - An amazing IDE / Text editor that works perfectly for homebrew development.
     - Make sure to install the C/C++ and optionally the GitLens extension
 3. `GitKraken [Optional] <https://www.gitkraken.com/>`_
     - A Git GUI that makes version control super easy.